-We’ve visited the brand new LocHal in Tilburg and really, you should too if you’re living in the Netherlands!
-Read up on how this bit of jaw-dropping feat of architecture in Tilburg has an old soul and houses one of the best libraries in the Netherlands.
+We’ve visited the LocHal in Tilburg and really, you should too if you’re living in the Netherlands!
+Read up on how this bit of jaw-dropping feat of architecture in Tilburg has an old soul and was voted one of the best libraries in the world!

 We’ve got another brand new DutchReview video for you to check out:

 From an old industrial building to an instant classic in the city of Tilburg

 The building is an instant classic with the people of Tilburg.
 All of this, in what used to be a locomotive hall in the up-and-coming ‘Spoorzone’ area.
 At the beginning of the 21st-century locomotives were built and repaired here.
 The municipal monument dating back to 1932, has been converted into a modernist epicentre of design filled with glass, stunning wooden staircases and the grand old skeleton from its industrial days.